GailFairley/NapierGroupF/Usecases/use-case3.md

 # USE CASE: 3.
-Reports which organise all cities in the world, continent, region, country or district by population.
+Five reports which organise all cities in the world, continent, region, country or district by population.

 ## CHARACTERISTIC INFORMATION